AbdeltwabMF/devault/README.md

 - The encryption & decryption is done on the client-side witch is make a lot of sense for the user.
 - Only users who have a wallet can access the data.
 - Only users who have the key can access the data.
-- The smart contract is upgradable, so the data is never lost when there is a bug fix.
+- The smart contract is upgrade-able, so the data is never lost when there is a bug fix.
 - It prevents the data from being tampered with.
 - It prevents the censorship of the data.
 - It is open source.